 How Realtors Get Paid

 I remember when I was ready to buy my first house, I didn’t think I could afford to use a Realtor.
-The truth was that I didn’t know how Realtors got paid and my thoughts were wrong.
-That was before Google and I couldn’t just look it up online.
 A friend of mine finally talked me into calling her Realtor and even though I agreed to have him help me find a house, I still didn’t really understand how he got paid.
+Fortunately, the sellers of the house I was purchasing were offering to pay my Realtor’s commission fees, so I didn’t have to pay my Realtor anything out of my pocket.

 Realtors generally get paid a commission for the service they provide their clients, but there is a big misconception that Realtors take home huge commission checks.
 There’s a lot of hands in the cookie jar, so I want to clear up how Realtors actually get paid.